 Getting Personal or Too Familiar

 Avoid giving sob stories about how much you need the job due to the mountain of debt you’ve accrued.
-Also, don’t behave in a conceited or over-familiar and flirty manner; it never makes a good impression.
+Also, don’t behave in a conceited or over-familiar manner; it never makes a good impression.

 Not Bringing Along Additional Resumes